20 Types of Artificial Intelligence You Use Every Single Day And Don’t Know It

 If you’re among the combined 300 million or so users of Pandora and Spotify, every time you listen to music, you’re bolstering an A.N.I.
 Songs are indexed by countless descriptive phrases per track; if you peel back the curtain, you’ll find keyword described beats-per-minute, track length, key signatures, artists, instrumentalists, song time, vocal descriptors, and hyper-specified genre tags.
 From there, the data is used, based on what you listen to most frequently, to curate playlists and radio stations to your liking—a marked departure from the “editor-curated” picks of decades past.

 But get this: Spotify might soon be using this ground-breaking tech to write original music for you.
-Last year, the company hired Francois Pachet, a leader in the field of machine learning, to direct its Spotify Creator Technology Research Lab.
-And although Spotify denies this is why they brought Pachet on board, one thing’s undeniable: right before he was hired, Pachet produced Hello World, the world’s first LP composed entirely by artificial intelligence.
+In 2017, the company hired Francois Pachet, a leader in the field of machine learning, to direct its Spotify Creator Technology Research Lab.
+And, though Spotify denies this is why they brought Pachet on board, one thing’s undeniable: right before he was hired, Pachet produced Hello World, the world’s first LP composed entirely by artificial intelligence.
 You can stream the whole thing on Spotify.

-Your spam filter, too, is essentially a little mind of its own, based on keyword and phrases.
-These filters block overly salacious unsolicited emails (anything featuring “sex” in the subject line, for example) and overtly spammy ones (all caps; lots of exclamation points) as a base.
+Your email spam filter, too, is essentially a little mind of its own, based on keyword and phrases.
+These filters block overly salacious unsolicited emails (anything featuring “sex” in the subject line, for example) and overtly spammy ones (all caps, lots of exclamation points, that sort of thing) as a base.
 But they also learn your preferences and grow exponentially more refined over time, by picking up on and identifying the types of email you regularly delete or ignore.

 You’re likely not surprised to hear—especially by now, after brushing up on all the various applications of artificial intelligence—that YouTube’s “watch this next” functionality is an A.N.I. algorithm.
 What you may not know, though, is that the English-language closed captioning is all done automatically.
 In 2010, Google, YouTube’s parent company at the time (nowadays, it’s Alphabet), iterated a savvy captioning A.N.I. program that is, once you realize it’s artificial, frighteningly capable.